 You know the plastic things that come from around a six pack of soda cans?
 Can anyone think of any good uses for those?
 I cut all of mine up so that they don't hurt the wildlife but it seem that there should be some other use for them rather than adding them to the landfill.

 I staple mine together in such a way as to form a giant snowflake; paint it white and while the paint is still wet, sprinkle on glitter.
 Add a hanger and use for Christmas decorations.
-I have also seen them used to make puffy valances over windows.
-If you are interested let me know and I will send you the pattern I drew up.

 You can make flowers out of them.
 Cut them out ( the circle part ) bend them into a figure 8 shape, and poke a bamboo shiskabob stick in the figure 8, paint them all colors with spray paint.
 You have a great flower bouquet !